-K 20 Our Business We are committed to acting responsibly and with integrity.
+K 28 Our Business We are committed to acting responsibly and with integrity.
 We comply with the laws and regulations and respect the traditions and cultures of the countries within which we operate.
 Our People We value difference and believe diversity of people, skills and abilities is a strength that helps us to achieve our best.
-N??
+SP?
 Our Environment We are committed to minimising the impact of our operations on the environment by adopting responsible environmental practices and complying with applicable environmental legislation.
 Our Community We are committed to socially responsible practices within the communities in which we operate.

-The Code contains one page summaries of the main policies.
+The Code summaries of the main policies.

-It is your responsibility to read and follow the Code of Business Conduct.
+It is your responsibility to read and follow the Code.